-Big, small, off-the-beaten track, our ideas set us apart.
+Big, small, off-the-beaten track, our ideas, insight and knowledge set us apart.

 Why a person centred education is the best education

 A person centred education is largely defined by the child, project based, and involves the student, teacher, family and community as equal partners.
 Education that celebrates diverse forms of intelligence, values interdisciplinary ways approaches, and above all, is intrinsically motivated, giving children the opportunity to trust the direction and knowledge that resides within them.